dawatson8001/user-management-test/README.md

         There are no strict design requirements, but the page should be user-friendly and clearly present the user data.

-Using the terminal in the main directory run bash ./vendor/laravel/sail/bin/sail up to create a docker container with the project
+Using the terminal in the main directory run
+    bash ./vendor/laravel/sail/bin/sail up
+to create a docker container with the project

 RUN
     php artisan migrate
 to create the database, then
     php artisan db:seed
-to generated some random user data
+to generate some random user data

-SCSS file should be compiled and minified, if not RUN npm run build to generate them
+SCSS file should be compiled and minified, if not RUN
+    npm run build
+to generate them

 You should now have a running version of the application on localhost

-The users page is accessible from '/' and should display all the user records with some of the database fields displayed as wel las a delete button
+The users page is accessible from
+    localhost
-The page uses Livewire to so the filters are responsive and the CSS uses Tailwind
+and should display all the user records with some of the database fields displayed as well as a delete button The page uses Livewire so the filters are responsive and the CSS is built with Tailwind

 API Routes

     localhost/api/v1/user/view/{userId} - to view a user based on the database UserId localhost/api/v1/user/add           - to create a new user entry in the database localhost/api/v1/user/edit          - to update a user entry in the database using the UserId in the json data supplied

 Fields to send and receive via the API are:
     forename